stanleyn/beautiful-jekyll/compcy.md

 * We are very excited about interdiscplinary work and the opportunity to collaborate with people in the medical school!
 * We are excited to hear your ideas and unique perspectives.
 * We highly value and encourage diversity.
-* We like to work hard, but also take care of ourselves and have fun with sports, pets, etc. outside of work.
+* We like to work hard, but also take care of ourselves and have fun with sports, pets, social events, etc. outside of work.

 Here are some potential 'about you' characteristics.

-* Curoisity about biology and willingness to learn relevant biological background
+* Curoisity about biology and willingness to learn relevant biological background.
+(Note that a background in biology is not required).
 * Strong coding skills, and patience and persistence with debugging
-* Enjoyment of fascination with, or willingness to learn numerical linear algebra
+* Enjoys (or is willing to learn) numerical linear algebra.
+* Enjoys asking questions
+* Enjoys communicating results or ideas (either verbally, through writing, or through data visualization)